philc/book-notes/creativity inc - ed catmull.md

     * Similar to an angel investment pitch.
 It's all going to change.
 You have to be able to do the hard iterations.
     * "Only from struggle does clarity emerge."
-  * (Looking backward to a good leader or a golden era will not take you forward to greatness.
+  * Looking backward to a good leader or a golden era will not take you forward to greatness.
     * "He never wanted people to ask, 'What would Steve do?'
 No one -- not Walt, not Steve, not the people of Pixar -- ever achieved creative success by simply clinging to what used to work."
 * The Hidden (chap 9)
   * "It behooves us to ask ourselves constantly: how much are we able to see?
 And how much is obscured from view?"
-  * Every good company will make poor decision sand fail in some way.
+  * Every good company will make poor decisions and fail in some way.
 They will suffer from a problem they can't see.
 The goal is to see as many of those as possible; see the hidden.
 * Broadening our view (chap 10)
-  * Their techniques for avoiding rigidity in their viewpoints: dailies, postmortems, research trips, adhering to various constraints.
+  * (Outline of Pixar's techniques for avoiding rigidity in their viewpoints: dailies, postmortems, research trips, adhering to various constraints.)
   * "As more people are added to any group, there is an inexorable drift toward inflexibility."
-  * Daylies: the daily critique of the animation frames that the team is working on.
+  * Dailies: the daily critique of the animation frames that the team is working on.
-  * Research trips: To understand the details of the problem, find the unexpected, and become authentic, not derivative.
+  * Research trips: to understand the details of the problem, find the unexpected, and become authentic, not derivative.
   * Constraints
     * Budgets and prioritization to avoid pouring time into details which don't advance the project